smart-data-models/data-models/templates/spec-how-to.md

 ## Objectives
 - Allow automatic translation of the specs
-.
-Being able to automatically check if the schema of the data model meet the spec
+- Being able to automatically check if the schema of the data model meet the spec

 ## spec.md structure

 # [data model name]

 ## Description (One single line, no CR)
+This is the description in one single line

 ## Schema
 [schema](../schema.json)